lvdv4j/CMPG-323-Project-3-40604012/README.md

 The following stretch tasks were done for the project:
 - Splitting the implementation of the design pattern between projects: This took me a really long time to do after the base project was completed.
 Trying to implement this resulted in numerous errors, however I managed to resolve them all and achieved this implementation before the project milestone due date.

+## Updates
+Please note that my burndown chart has been updated in my overview repository.